mossgreen/mossgreen.github.io/_posts/2017-12-23-Beginning-AWS-Why-and-How.md

 3. A lag often occurs between when a change in service is needed and when the host provides it.
 4. Host downtime is unfixable.

+### Platform as a Service (PaaS)

+- PaaS is more of a development solution than a production environment solution.
+- It hides the complexity of the infrastructure that runs it
+- For example, Windows is a particular kind of platform.
+The virtual platform provided by PaaS allows a customer to develop, run, and manage applications of all sorts.

 ### Software as a Service (SaaS)

 - It's also called _software on demand_.
-- It's all about cloud-based applications
+- It's all about cloud-based applications.
+- It offers services meant to be accessed by end users.
 - A client typically accesses the application using a local application, such as a browser.
 The browser runs on local hardware, but the application runs on the host hardware.
 - The host, Amazon, maintains the software, provides the required licenses, and does all the other work needed to make the software available.

-### Platform as a Service (PaaS)

-- PaaS is more of a development solution than a production environment solution.
-- For example, Windows is a particular kind of platform.
-The virtual platform provided by PaaS allows a customer to develop, run, and manage applications of all sorts.
+### Serverless workload
+//todo

 ### Benefits of Cloud Solution

 1. Infrastructure automation is a big advantage of the cloud compared to hosting on-premises.
+2. Scalability
+    A scalable service will automatically grow in capacity to seamlessly meet any changes in demand.
+3. Elasticity.
+Services are built to be easily and automatically resized,

 ## What is AWS